 I want to point out that, while making some research on the web, I found out that Lang Tools is manufacturing what looks like an exact copy of the Blue-Point caliper spreader (even the description looks like a copy/paste from the snap-on website).

 I don’t know the brand and the prices are almost the same too so I would recommend buying the trusted brand but what do I know?
 The Lang models could be really good too but we all know how fully respected Blue Point and Snap-On tools are within the mechanic community.
 I just don’t see why someone would choose Lang over Snap-On for the same price even though I’m not a fan of Snap-On customers service.

-The TechPro Tool Stud Buddy Body Pliers are more of a body repair shop tool but since many mechanics work in a car repair/body shop like I do, I thought I should include it here since it’s a really clever tool replacing the need of using Vise-Grip pliers to pull out dent with a stud welder (I should probably just include the Vise-Grips to this list too since they seem to have replaced half of these tools for the last 20 years).
+The TechPro Tool Stud Buddy Body Pliers are more of a body repair shop tool but since many mechanics work in a car repair/body shop like I do, I thought I should include it here since it’s a really clever tool replacing the need of using Vise-Grip pliers to pull out the dent with a stud welder (I should probably include the Vise-Grips to this list too since they seem to have replaced half of these tools for the last 20 years).

-If you work in a body shop and you are using a stud welder, then you need the Stud Buddy to make it a versatile tool.
+If you work in a body shop and you are using a stud welder, then you need the Stud Buddy to make it a really versatile tool.
 Just weld your draw pin into the lowest dent point with the help of the stud welder and raise the dent using the Stud Buddy.
 This process makes it easier and a lot more precise than using pliers or a small slide hammer.